 CSS is Awesome and Here's Why

 The entire web was originally made for linking documents together.
-It's an open standard meaning we can all contribute to making the web grow.
+The web is an open standard, which means everyone can contribute to its growth.

-As the web grows, we see a dramatic move from linking just documents to making other cool web things like games, applications, art, and entire businesses exist on the web.
+Over time as the web grows, we see a dramatic move from linking documents to making games, real-time applications, art, the list goes on.
+Today, entire businesses exist and flourish on the web.

 Does CSS Work on the Modern Web?

 Tim Berners Lee designed the web to be device agnostic.
 This inadvertently triggers a design problem and a radical shift in power from creators to consumers.
-Giving the audience control over the display of content.
+Thus, giving the audience control over the display of content.

-In reality, we design for an unknown infinite canvas and we don't have all the variables.
+In reality, we design for an unknown infinite canvas because we never have all the variables.

 Put simply; when we design for the web today, we design for change and adaptation.